-The bathroom is added room you want to pay consideration to when preparing your home.
-Buyers don't typically give too much time in exploring this place like other spaces in the home—they'll either instantly notice the good or the bad.
+The bathroom is an added room you want to pay consideration in preparing your house.
+Buyers don't typically give too much time in exploring this place like other spaces in the house—they'll either instantly notice the good or the bad.
 Sanitation is the most critical factor.
-Get rid of the rust, mould, and soap residue, and don't forget to clean the toilet!
+Get rid of the rust, mold, and soap residue, and don't forget to clean the toilet!
 Restore shower curtains and bathmats that have seen better days.
 Finally, arrange your toiletries in neat containers or jars to keep the counters bright and organized.

 As you're removing away the clutter, keep in mind that buyers touring your house may look in every angle of every room.
 So don't try storing all your stuff in one cabinet!
 Your stash is sure to be found, and you don't want to leave potential buyers thinking closets are small or that the home lacks storage.